Shafayat/wc-invoice-pdf/readme.txt

 - Show order date, status in invoices.
 - Custom seller's message at the bottom of the PDF

-=Premium version comes with these features:=
+= Premium version comes with these features =
 - Change between beautiful templates.<br />
 - Let customers decide whether they want a PDF attached to their emails or not.<br />
 - Change fonts to your liking.<br />